ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

 If you are using Docker Personal or Docker Pro you can remove one of the platform values.
 For example, remove `linux/amd64` from the `--platform` list and build the `linux/arm64` image only.
 {{% /notice %}}

-To run the action navigate to the `Actions` tab in your repository.
+To run the action, navigate to the `Actions` tab in your repository.

 Select the `image-build` on the left side.

-Use the `Run workflow` drop down on the right side to click `Run workflow`.
+Use the `Run workflow` drop down on the right-hand side to click `Run workflow`.

-This trigger the `build.yml` file to manually start the following steps:
+This triggers the `build.yml` file to manually start the following steps:
 - Checkout the repository
 - Log in to Docker Hub
 - Setup a builder on Docker Build Cloud
 - Run the `docker buildx build` command to build an image from the `Dockerfile` and push the image to your Docker Hub account.

-If it succeeds the new image will be in your Docker Hub account.
+If it succeeds, the new image will be in your Docker Hub account.

 You can use the `Actions` tab in your repository to see the workflow runs and click into each one to review the commands and check errors.

 ## Build stats

-If you have Docker Desktop you can look at the build stats from your cloud builder.
+If you have Docker Desktop, you can look at the build stats from your cloud builder.

-From the Docker Desktop dashboard, click `Builds` on the left side and then click the name of a completed build.
+From the Docker Desktop dashboard, click `Builds` on the left-hand side and then click the name of a completed build.
 The builds initiated from GitHub have the URL for the GitHub repository.
 There are stats about the build time including the time spent pulling images, transferring files, accessing the build cache, and the number of steps run in parallel.

 You can click on the info symbol next to `Build timing` for explanations of the data presented.
 Here is the data for this example: